GUIDE 2025

 We all want to impress others.
 But using complex words can easily backfire and ruin your chance.

-The point of a proposal letter isn’t to show your vocabulary but to state your case as straightforward as possible.
+The point of a proposal letter isn’t to show your vocabulary but to state your case as straightforwardly as possible.
 If you’re unsure if you’re overdoing it, some helpful apps and websites will tell you if a sentence is too long or too complex.

 Final Formatting